The archetypal mural in Belfast is …

 Dissatisfaction with the peace process has meant that the support for “physical force” republicanism has never entirely gone away, and the support for armed resistance can to some extent be measured by the sophistication of its wall-work.
 It is noticeable that it consisted mostly of graffiti and stencils (as well as printed flyers) until very recently (2015) when murals and boards began appearing, particularly in Beechmount (and in Creggan).

-On the loyalist side, efforts have been made to get rid of the “hooded gunmen” (most famously the UFF mural at the bottom of Sandy Row) but these efforts have had limited success and paramilitary organisations are still be found on large-scale and prominent murals, still featuring hooded gunmen rather than portraits of past volunteers (though for a notable exception see C. Coy Street).
+On the loyalist side, 2002 serves as something of a dividing line, as this marks the first wave of concerted “re-imaging” by the state.
+Since then, efforts have been made to get rid of the “hooded gunmen” (most famously the UFF mural at the bottom of Sandy Row) but they have had limited success and paramilitary organisations are still be found on large-scale and prominent murals, still featuring hooded gunmen rather than portraits of past volunteers (though for a notable exception see C. Coy Street).

 Of course, all of the above is debatable!
 A list of resources for further reading and viewing can be found in the right sidebar.